jcinnamond/dockspec/README.md

 # dockspec #

 `dockspec` is an emacs minor mode to run rspecs tests in a docker container.
+It now uses [dockrun](https://github.com/jcinnamond/dockrun) to run the specs.

-It expects a suitable container capable of running `rspec` for your project, and then tests the current file by running `docker-compose run --rm <the name of your service> rspec <the path to your spec>`.
+It expects a suitable container capable of running `rspec` for your project, and then tests the current file by running `dockrun client spring rspec <the path to your spec>`.
 The output appears in a compilation buffer and the standard `next-error` and `previous-error` bindings should work.

 This package has been heavily inspired by [rspec-mode](https://github.com/pezra/rspec-mode).